emilpl/GCD_Project/CodeBook.md

 of the described accelerometer and gyroscope 3-D signals for each subject for each activity.
 The first two variable names belong to activity and subject names.
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+'angle_' denotes average of an angle value between two values named in the remaining of the variable name.

  activity
  subject